 I like to make sure every participant is having a positive experience and, by the end of our time together, they feel better about themselves and the people around them.
 My goal is to make everyone feel a little smarter and more enthusiastic about learning and achieving."

-Robot Man is based in Tasmania, Australia, but does travel to Victoria a few times a year.
+Robot Man is based in Tasmania, Australia, but does travel to Victoria, occasionally.

 I believe that most teachers want to see their students enjoy school.